tullinge/booking/README.md

 2. `python scripts/setup_db.py`
 3. `python scripts/create_admin.py`
 4. `python main.py`

 ### Instructions (deployment)

 1. Set `DOCKER_HOST` and `MYSQL_PASSWORD`
 2. `docker-compose -f docker-compose.yml -f prod.yml up -d`
 3. `docker exec booking_app_1 python scripts/setup_db.py`
 4. `docker exec -it booking_app_1 python scripts/create_admin.py`

+## Navigating the interface

+Once you got the webserver running and an initial admin account created, you can log in to the admin interface by visiting `/admin`.

+Once logged in, go ahead and click `Aktiviteter` in order to create new activities.
+From each activity, you can create questions that the students have to answer when choosing the activity.

+Then you can move on to the `Klasser` page, where you can create school classes that will be shown to the students when they initially set up their accounts.

+Finally, you can then move on to the `Elever` page in order to create new codes.
+Newly generated codes are anonymous, so they can be given out to any school class.
+When a student logs in using a code for the first time, they will be able to enter their first- and surname along with choosing their class.

+When the student has the account setup, they can browse available activities, book activities, and re-book to other activities if they change their mind.

 ## User stories